Louisiana community wants to save town mascot, alligator called Old Hardhide

 When asked why she is doing all this, Hockney said, “Hardhide is our town’s mascot!
 We love her!
 She a landmark I use when giving directions.
 She’s a meeting point during festivals.
 The annual Christmas lighting is held right in front of her enclosure.
 She’s part of our lives, our traditions, our memories, and our town.
 She’s family.
 But most importantly she is a life.”

-Nexstar’s BRProud contacted PETA for comment and have not received a response.
+Nexstar’s BRProud contacted PETA for comment and has not received a response.